 Today, Sinnissippi continues to strive to help those who need it most within Carroll, Lee, Ogle, and Whiteside counties.
 Sinnissippi provides crisis support, individual and family counseling, early childhood mental health, addiction treatment & recovery services, and clinical services among many others.
 It has also grown to include many different projects including the Community That Cares Project, Ways to Wellness and Recovery, the Domestic Violence and Intervention Program and Parenting with Love and Limits.

 Sinnissippi has been the recipient of the Ernest A. Codman Award from the Joint Commission as well as the American Psychiatric Association’s Psychiatric Services Award.
 Sinnissippi Centers has been accredited by the Joint Commission (formerly the Joint Commission on Accreditation of Healthcare Organizations since 1997.

 Presently, Sinnissippi Centers provides services at main offices in Dixon, Sterling, Oregon, Rochelle, and Mt.
-Carroll, as well as through designated schools, medical facilities, and work sites in our four county area, and at four supervised living apartment sites.
+Carroll, as well as through designated schools, medical facilities, and work sites in our four county area, at our two Recovery Homes (mens’ and womens’) and at four supervised living apartment sites.